Takeout Food Packaging: Why You Need to Make Smart Decisions at Your Restaurant

 Though personalization may not have made a significant difference in the past, it will be a game-changer in the wake of COVID-19.
 With most people now using a restaurant online ordering system to pick up pre-packaged meals instead of dining-in, brands have fewer opportunities to communicate with their customers.
 Personalized packaging offers one of the few opportunities to speak directly to customers ordering takeout and delivery, and show them how much they’re appreciated.

 Customers today have busy lifestyles that demand convenience.

 That need for convenience has a big impact on restaurant takeout.
-Customers are buying the convenience of ordering and eating food on the go or in the comfort of home – without having to cook or do dishes.
+Customers are buying the convenience of ordering and eating food on the go, or in the safety and comfort of their own home – without having to cook or do dishes.